-He most recently served as Senior Counsel to the Governor of New Jersey.
-In that capacity, Mr. Santomauro advised the Governor on various legal, legislative, and regulatory issues in the areas of construction law, consumer affairs, local government, affordable housing, election law, and legalized gaming, and represented the Governor in meetings with legislators, government affairs professionals, and interested parties on these issues.
-He also interacted with, and provided assistance to, State departments, divisions, and Commissioners, on a number of important legal and policy matters impacting the State, and worked with the Office of the Attorney General in connection with significant State litigation.
+He previously served as Senior Counsel to the Governor of New Jersey.
+In that capacity, Mr. Santomauro advised the Governor on various legal, legislative, and regulatory issues in the areas of construction law, consumer affairs, local government, affordable housing, election law, and legalized gaming, and he represented the Governor in meetings with legislators, government affairs professionals, and interested parties on these issues.
+He also interacted with, and provided assistance to, state departments, divisions, and commissioners, on a number of important legal and policy matters impacting the state and worked with the Office of the Attorney General in connection with significant state litigation.

 Mr. Santomauro has authored numerous articles addressing issues important to clients in the construction industry, as well as businesses and practitioners confronting class action claims.
 He has also spoken on these topics in a variety of settings, including speaking engagements with the American Bar Association, New Jersey State Bar Association, and New Jersey Institute for Continuing Legal Education.

 Areas of Focus